-In 1979, the lure of warmer climes and a broader music market found him moving west to San Francisco, and in 1981 he began (and still is) playing bass in a band with Dr. Elmo, the man responsible for the annual Christmas hit "Grandma Got Run Over By A Reindeer."
+In 1979, the lure of warmer climes and a broader music market found him moving west to San Francisco, and in 1981 he began playing bass in a band with Dr. Elmo, the man responsible for the annual Christmas hit "Grandma Got Run Over By A Reindeer."
 He performed with Elmo for 31 years, with the last incarnation of the band being called Wild Blue.

 Listening to Larry's songs, you can tell that he has been influenced a bit by the zany doctor's antics and advice.
-Along with his longtime gig with Dr. Elmo, he also has a delightful country duo where he plays guitar with another former Pennsylvanian, Claudia Hampe, and together they are called Keystone Crossing.
-They also have a five-piece bluegrass band called Keystone Station.
+Along with his longtime gig with Dr. Elmo, he also has a country band called Blithedale Canyon with another former Pennsylvanian, Claudia Hampe.
+They also have a duo together called Keystone Crossing, and they have a five-piece bluegrass band called Keystone Station.

 From "Sympathy For The Devil" to "Grandma," and with tongue planted firmly in cheek more often than not, Larry Carlin's view of the world is a tad different from most, yet one thing is for certain -- he is one of the most entertaining and busiest performers around.